theevanyeoh/theevanyeoh_bio/README.md

 ## Languages that I learn/doing
 HTML - 2019 - 2020 (Probably forgotten)
 Python - 2020 - 2021 (Probably forgotten)
-C++ - 2024 - present
+C++ - 2024 - 2024 (I have no idea wether do I even remember about it at all lol)

-1. Random fact abut my learning with HTML: I code HTML on NotePad that's built in Windows at high school... idek why our teacher asked us to do that.
+1. Random fact abut my learning with HTML: I code HTML on NotePad that's built in Windows at high school, idek why our teacher made us to do that
 2. I'm doing C++ for college
+3. I haven't code that often in years so I think that I don't remember much about it

 ## More random stuff
 also you probably know me as the guy who own the last 16" intel macbook pro and dont ask me why i bought it (i'll make a video about it then if anyone asks, i'll just send the video link)
+Update: I just make a video on why I got it.
+Here you go! https://youtu.be/Vgi1YMC_lMw